tiepdotme/joebuhlig.com/_posts/2017-02-16-19 - The Shallows by Nicholas Carr.md

 ---
-title:  "19: The Shallows by Nicholas Carr [Bookworm]"
+title:  "19: The Shallows by Nicholas Carr"
 date:   2017-02-16
 categories: bookworm
 tags: